seharanul17/synthetic-tabular-LLM/README.md

 ## Environment Setup

-This code was developed using Python 3.8 on an Ubuntu 18.04 system.
+This code was developed using Python 3.8 on Ubuntu 18.04.

 ## Quick start